synthesizebio/pysynthbio/README.md

 ### Generate Example Queries

-The structure of the query required by the API is fixed for the current supported model (combined v1.0).
+The structure of the query required by the API is fixed for the current supported model (v1.0).
 You can use `get_valid_query` to get a correctly structured example dictionary.

 ```python
 # Get the example query structure